vikkumar2021/Cryptopunks/README.md

   `docker image rm -f <IMAGE ID here>`

 6. Using the newly created cryptopunks-app Docker image, create and run a Docker container.
-By default Flask applications run on port 5000 so we expose that port.
+We expose the Flask API end points on port 5001 and run the container in detached mode.

   `docker run -d -p 5001:5000 cryptopunks-app`